Union Chapel, Islington: As a venue

 Union Chapel hosts live music, film, spoken word and comedy events.
 There are around 250 events per year.
-It was voted London's Best Live Music Venue by readers of Time Out magazine in 2002, 2012 and again in 2014.
+It was voted London's Best Live Music Venue by readers of Time Out magazine in 2002, 2012, 2014 and 2026.
 It has a reputation for excellent acoustics, due to its design.

 Margins Homelessness Project

 The Margins Project, based in the Union Chapel, provides a range of support services to people facing homelessness, crisis and isolation.
 It operates a twice-weekly drop-in that provides advice around accessing benefits, support showers and laundry facilities.
 There is a Supported Employment Programme which provides opportunities for people who have experienced homelessness and crisis to get back into employment.
 There is also a Winter Night Shelter and support services such as access to therapy.

 Union Chapel Church

 Union Chapel is a Congregational church and part of the Congregational Federation.
 The church describes itself as "a community of Christians of diverse backgrounds committed to living lives that are spiritual, sustainable and responsive to the Gospel’s prophetic call for justice and peace."
 The church meets every Sunday at 11am and is committed to racial, economic, social and climate justice.